muzzapp/muzz-tech-qa/README.md

 * As a note, we won't consider any automation task submission created with a test recorder.

+* Tests should pass even if device locale is changed i.e. tests in French

 At Muzz we highly appreciate good communication at all times.
 If you have any questions, please don’t hesitate to ask us :)

 ### Next Steps